cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 round on more occasions than `v1`.

-With latency emulation, the performance is notably worse: the consensus module requires an extra round more often, even needing three rounds to finalise a block.
+With latency emulation, the performance is notably worse: the consensus module requires an extra round more often, even needing four rounds to finalise a block.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|